carinacunha/soccer-games/README.md

 ## Skills and Tools ##

-* Application integration using Docker 🐳;
+* Application integration using Docker;
 * Using environment variables;
 * Write APIs using TypeScript, Node js. and Express;
 * Develop the Back-end of the application using the MSC model;